Crofton Landscapers – North Cowichan

 Next, comes laying the landscaping fabric down to cover the entire “floor” area.
 If you use more than one piece, be sure to overlap by at least 6 inches to avoid bleed through.

 Add your edging at this point, making sure that the top of the edging will sit just below the top of the final layer of your paver surface.
 Use aluminum edging if possible so that your string trimmer does not destroy it the first time you edge the lawn

 Next, pour in the road base and level it with a rake to give a smooth surface that continues to maintain the drainage slope.
 I recommend using peagravel as it is big enough to allow for water drainage but small enough to be raked smooth.
 The layer of road base should be approximately six inches deep.

 On top of this goes a layer of sand that will be thick enough to ensure the bricks, stones, or pavers you plan to use sit about 3/8th of an inch above the edging.
 This way when you run the tamper over the final layer it will sink down to where it will be flush with the edging.

 The final step in learning how to build a seating area involves laying the bricks, stones, or pavers you intend to be the finished result.
 There are several ways to mark out the pattern you plan to use, the most common of which involves using a number of stakes and a chalk line like you would use to mark sheetrock.
 The idea is to lay out the lines to match the pattern you drew out in your original paper plan.
 This could be a brick herringbone, paver checkerboard, or unique stone pattern.
 There are dozens of patterns to choose from online.

-Finishing Touches to Your New Patio
+Finishing Touches to Your new surface

 You should have saved some sand aside for the final step.
 Start by using your rented tamper to vibrate the bricks, etc. into place.
 Warning, (as I found out the hard way) if you are working with bricks or pavers that are less than 2 inches thick, DO NOT tamp them as they will crack and break!!!